HOME | CONTACT US | SEARCH

 The safe alternative to a halogen torchiere is a cool-burning, energy-efficient compact fluorescent torchiere.
 While energy efficient lights may cost a bit more up front, they pay for themselves quickly because they use less energy.
 A compact fluorescent torchiere uses up to 85 percent less energy than the comparable halogen fixture and is six to eight times cooler, a difference of up to 900° F.

-For more information, contact Sharon, Klickitat PUD's Energy Services Specialist.
+For more information, contact Anita, Klickitat PUD's Energy Services Specialist.
 You can call her at 509-773-7622 or toll-free at 800-548-8357.